 Hi, friends!
 I hope you are having a great weekend enjoying soaking up some Vitamin D, spending extra time with friends or if you are working making some extra moohlah.
 Today is a short post continuing on with our Healthy Habits series!

 Why Buy Organic?

-- brain and nervous system toxicity, especially in children
+- Brain and nervous system toxicity, especially in children

-- skin, eye and lung irritation
+- Skin, eye and lung irritation

 Lastly, as we learned last week, excess chemicals must be broken down and detoxified from the body by the liver.
-I’m a firm believer that a “sluggish liver” is a real thing and can lead to a number of problems including weight loss resistance, lack of energy, and metabolic dysfunction.
+I’m a firm believer that a “sluggish liver” is a real thing and can lead to many problems including weight loss resistance, lack of energy, and metabolic dysfunction.
 You may not think the liver is as important as your lungs or heart, but without it, you will survive just as long as you would without your heart.
 The liver produces bile to help you break down fat, proteins that help transport nutrients, and immune factors for resisting infection.
-Along with the muscles, it stores and releases glucose as needed.
+Along with the muscles, it stores and releases glucose as needed for energy.
 Luckily, you don’t need a cleanse to get things running efficiently and moving.
 You can simply decrease the toxin load you take in, placing less stress on it and letting it “catch up with itself.”

 Every year the Environmental Working Group (EWG) updates a list called the “Dirty Dozen” which ranks the pesticide contamination on 48 popular fruits and vegetables.
 The list is well known and respected by health professionals.
 Simply by purchasing the top 12 most contaminated produce items organic, you can drastically reduce your intake of pesticides.